oheyjesse/chicken-in/README.md

 In the **Manager** section, Ed or his managers, can add/remove employees from the system and review the submissions before *approving* them.
 The dashboard will also include an overview of past wages paid, which he filters by various fields (dates, locations, employee, etc).

-This will have 4 main views (pages):
+This section has 5 main views (pages):
+- Reporting / Filtering past shifts
+- Data Visualization
 - Review/Approval
-- Reporting / Filtering past shifts
-- Add / Change / Remove Employees
+- Team Management
 - Business Settings (ie overtime rates, store locations etc)

 After our initial meeting with the client, our team decided that we could not integrate mobile-first design for the manager dashboard without sacrificing the ability to display and easily read shift data.
 As such, the manager dashboard focuses on desktop functionality, with mobile-driven added in by converting all shifts to "cards".
 This is a difficult way to use the app, but is still possible.